2023 Belgian Grand Prix Weekend Information

 Each weekend a former Formula 1 driver, or a driver from another prominent series of motorsport, joins the stewards to help judge any incidents from a drivers’ perspective.
 The Driver Steward this weekend is yet to be announced.

-Pirelli have not yet announced which tyre compounds will be used at the 2023 Belgian Grand Prix.
-The C2, C3 and C4 compounds were used in 2022.
+Pirelli are yet to announce which tyre compounds will be used at the 2024 Belgian Grand Prix.
+The C2, C3 and C4 compounds were used in 2023.

 WHAT HAPPENED LAST TIME AT THE BELGIAN GRAND PRIX?